KevinApodaca/CS3331-Advanced-Object-Oriented-Programming/HW4/README.md

 following new ones.

 ### R1.
-  The application shall find the price of a watched item from the
-    item's Web page.
+    The application shall find the price of a watched item from the item's Web page.
 Remember that the URL of an item is provided by the user when the item is added to the watch list.

         a.
 It shall inform the user if the price of an item can't be found (e.g., malformed or non-existing URL).

         b.
 It shall support item pages from at least three different online stores.

-R2.
+### R2.
     The application shall persist watched items.
-The items should be
-    stored in an external storage to so that they can be available when the application is closed and launched later.
+The items should be stored in an external storage to so that they can be available when the application is closed and launched later.

+### R3.
-R3.
-You should separate network and database operations into separate
-    modules (or classes) to decouple them from the rest of the code.
+    You should separate network and database operations into separate modules (or classes) to decouple them from the rest of the code.
         Consider introducing new subclasses of the PriceFinder and ItemManager classes.
+### Requirements
 1. (10 points) Design your application and document your design by drawing a UML class diagram [Chapter 4 of 1].
 You should focus on designing those classes that are modified (from your HW3 design) or